nalin2002/CF_GFG_Solutions/README.md

 # codeforces-solutions
-this contains solutions of problems from a20j ladders
+this contains solutions of problems from codeforces!!!!